GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/06.651-660/04.Rock-of-Ages/docs.md

 ---
+title: |
-title: 654.
-Rock of Ages
+    654. Rock of Ages - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 654.
+Rock of Ages.
+Rock of Ages, cleft for me!
+Let me hide myself in thee; Let the water and the blood, From thy riven side that flowed, Be of sin the double cure; Save me from its guilt and pow'r.
+    keywords:  |
-    keywords: Christ in Song, Rock of Ages, Rock of Ages, cleft for me!,
+        Christ in Song, adventhymnals, advent hymnals, Rock of Ages, Rock of Ages, cleft for me!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 654. ROCK OF AGES
+####  Christ in Song,

 ```txt
 1.